Willian199/dart_ddi/README.md

 # Core Concepts
 ## Scopes

-The Dart Dependency Injection (DDI) Library supports various scopes for efficient management of object instances.
+The Dart Dependency Injection (DDI) package supports various scopes for efficient management of object instances.
 Each scope determines how instances are created, reused, and destroyed throughout the application lifecycle.
 Below are detailed characteristics of each scope, along with recommendations, use cases, and considerations for potential issues.

 ## Singleton
 `Description`: This scope creates an unique instance during registration and reuses it in all subsequent requests.